Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 It is by inspection of the state, we conclude that for {\em any} value of $\omega_{RL}\tau \neq 2k\pi$, where $k=$ integer, the state is entangled as it {\em cannot} be factorized into a product state of the two qubits as $( |L\downarrow\rangle_2+|R\uparrow\rangle_2) \neq (e^{-i\omega_{RL}\tau} |L\downarrow\rangle_2 + |R\uparrow\rangle_2)$.
 In fact, for $\omega_{RL}\tau \sim \pi$, the state is a maximally entangled state of two qubits (the qubit states being defined by two orthogonal states $|L\downarrow\rangle$ and $|R\uparrow\rangle$.

 To compute the highest possible value of the frequency $\omega_{RL}$ one needs to identify the minimum value of $d-\Delta x$.
 This, in turn, depends on the range within which you can bring the two masses without electromagnetic interactions swamping gravity.
 It is possible, in principle, to make masses neutral (by shining UV radiation on the masses or the enclosure).
-We also assume that it is possible to make the masses free of internal charge multipoles (how to acheive this is not yet fully solved for realistic nano and micro-crystals).
-Suppose the electrostatic interactions between the masses are fully eliminated, there is still the Casimir interaction.
+We also assume that it is possible to make the masses free of internal charge multipoles (how to achieve this is not yet fully solved for realistic nano and micro-crystals).
+Suppose the electrostatic interactions between the masses are fully eliminated; there is still the Casimir interaction.
 The ratio of the Casimir to the Gravitational interaction is given by

 where $m_p$ is the Planck mass and $\rho$ is the density of the masses.
-As we have to use some material to get the dielectric constant and density properties, we choose diamond, which is a good candidate for the experiment, as it can host an embedded spin as a NV centre defect as stated before.
+As we have to use some material to get the dielectric constant and density properties, we choose a diamond, which is a good candidate for the experiment, as it can host an embedded spin as an NV center defect, as stated before.
 If we want gravity to dominate by a factor of 10 over the Casimir interaction, we get the minimum $d-\Delta x \sim 157 $\,$\mu$m~\cite{vandekamp2020quantum,schut2023micron}.
-Putting this value in Eq.\ref{phase}, we get, for micron sized objects (radius $\sim 1 $\,$\mu$m, mass $\sim 10^{-14}$\,kg)
+Putting this value in Eq.~\eqref{phase}, we get, for micron-sized objects (radius $\sim 1 $\,$\mu$m, mass $\sim 10^{-14}$\,kg)